sanskrit/raw_etexts_english/blogs/manasataramgini/2006-09-13_the-battle-of-haldighat.md

 +++
-title = "The battle ofxa0Haldighat"
+title = "The battle of Haldighat"

 +++
 One of the tragic battles that represents the epitome of the valiant